 to WVU employees and students and are governed by the following federal and international regulations:

 FERPA.
 The Family Educational Rights and Privacy Act of 1974 (FERPA)

 grants WVU student’s rights to privacy over their education records.
 For more

 - HIPAA.
 The Health Insurance Portability and Accountability Act of 1996 provides data privacy and security provisions for safeguarding medical information.
-For more information, please visit our HIPAA privacy and security webpage.
+For more information about how we secure protected health information and patient rights under HIPAA, please visit our HIPAA privacy and security webpage.

 - GDPR.
 The General Data Protection Regulation provides additional privacy rights for residents of European Union member states as well as non-EU citizens located in an EU member state.
-For more information, please visit our GDPR privacy webpage.
+For more information about how we are protecting personal data and individuals' rights afforded under GDPR, please visit our GDPR privacy webpage.